opsway/hr_php_test/README.md

 Take a screenshot with result table and save to data/3.jpg.
 Commit fix and screenshot to repo.

-5. Remove instantiation of ConsoleLogger class from main.php and implement same functionality with anonymous function / closure.
+5. Remove instantiation of ConsoleLogger class from web.php and implement same functionality (include fixes from 4 task) with anonymous function or closure.
 Commit changes.

-6. Write new CSV reader class which should parse export.csv created as a result of Task 3.
+6. Write new CSV reader class (OpsWay\Migration\Reader\File\Csv) which should parse export.csv created as a result of Task 3.
-Write new OutOfStockLogger class that will log in CSV format rows that have only qty == 0 & is_stock == 0 Run main.php in CLI mode and use created CSV reader and output data to console Commit code changes and include result log csv file as /data/output.log.csv
+Write new OutOfStockLogger class that will log in CSV format (use exist Writer Csv class) rows that have only qty == 0 & is_stock == 0
+Run cli.php in CLI mode with OutOfStockLogger and use created CSV reader with Stub writer Commit code changes and include result OutOfStockLogger csv file as /data/output.log.csv